Generic Name: Quetiapine Extended-Release Tablets (kwe TYE a peen)

 - Older adults with dementia taking drugs like this one have had a higher number of strokes.
 Sometimes these strokes have been deadly.
 This drug is not approved to treat mental problems caused by dementia.
 Talk with your doctor.

-- Taking Seroquel XR in the third trimester of pregnancy may lead to muscle movements that cannot be controlled and withdrawal in the newborn.
-Talk with the doctor.
+- Taking Seroquel XR (quetiapine extended-release tablets) in the third trimester of pregnancy may lead to uncontrolled muscle movements and withdrawal in the newborn.

 - Use with care in children.
 Talk with the doctor.